 And finally… the final images, one of which is to be used in an upcoming Marangoni/KwikFit flyer.

 I wasn’t lucky enough to have any secluded barns to shoot in this time so it was a case of making the best of a bad lot.
 And at car shows, it’s a very bad lot – even when your subjects are the Sextons Direct / Ripraw girls!

 You’ve got cluttered backgrounds, harsh mid afternoon light and crowds.

 First of all, I toured Santa Pod looking for a location without people, cars or fairground rides lurking in the background.
 Luckily Santa Pod is out in the middle of the Northamptonshire countryside and backs onto some open fields and I was able to find this on the edge of the showground.

-I chose this partly for the view but also as facing in the this direction the sun would be coming from behind my subjects – about 2 o’clock from this view.
-This way, the girls weren’t squinting into the bright light and I’d be able to add my own soft, diffused fill light from camera left.
+I chose this partly for the view but also as facing in the this direction the sun was be coming from behind the subjects – about 2 o’clock from this view.
+This way, the girls weren’t squinting into the bright light and I’d be able to add my own soft, diffused light from camera left.

 Which leads nicely onto Problem Number 2 – the harsh sunlight.
 As it was coming from over the left shoulders of the girls it served as a nice separation light which, if I under exposed the background slightly, would make them really ‘pop’.
 But that would also leave faces in shadow, so out came the lighting.

 And onto the results.
-Punchy images that stand out from the norm at one of these events.
 Well worth a bit of location scouting and 5 minutes of set-up I think.